|

 links in place, do not modify the content and include my resource box at

+the end of the article.
 You can get a text version of this

 article by sending a blank email to: accountsreceivable@sendfree.com.
+If you would like to publish any other

 articles I have written, send a blank email to: mailto:articlesfromphilip@sendfree.com.